 The controller has now been given a new value for PURGE TIME.
 The new value resides in the NEW ENTRIES area of the controller memory.
-To make these changes active, press the RESTART key, then again press it to confirm your choice.
+To make these changes active, press the RESTART key; press it again to confirm your choice.
 The controller will then be set to perform in conjunction with the parameters programmed under the START DELAY, SAMPLE INITIATION and PROGRAM TYPE settings.